dimitri-nicolo/calico/manifests/README.md

-# Calico manifests
+# Calico Enterprise manifests

-This directory contains manifests for installing Calico on Kubernetes in various ways.
+This directory contains manifests for installing Calico Enterprise on Kubernetes in various ways.

 The majority of the manifests in this directory are automatically generated from the helm charts in the `charts/` directory of this repository, and can be updated by running `make gen-manifests`